iM3 Complete X-Ray Positioning Kit

 Protect image plates from accidental damage (sizes 2, 4 and 5).

-For use with the new iM3 R3 Rabbit X-ray Plate.
 Developed by Dr Adriana Regalado and Dr Loic Lengendre.

 Full-Mouth Intraoral Radiographic Survey in Rabbits - published in the Journal of Veterinary Dentistry, 2017, Vol. 34 (3) 190-200.